Communication

 Jermy Pang | PhD | Professor Nerina Scarinci, Dr David Allen | Establishing an evidence-based hearing health decision-making solution for emerging adults with hearing loss using consumer and community involvement research |

-Stella Martin | PhD | Professor Nerina Scarinci, Dr Rebecca Armstrong | Accessible Information and Communication Support for Young People in the Queensland Youth Justice System |
+Stella Martin | PhD | Dr Rebecca Armstrong, Professor Nerina Scarinci | Communication Profiles and Experiences of Young People in the Queensland Youth Justice System |

 Emily Fagen | PhD | Professor Nerina Scarinci, Dr Monique Waite | Behavioural Interventions for Deaf and Hard of Hearing Children |